Bill Slater (politician): Early life

-Slater is believed to have been born around 20 May 1890 to William Slater, a travelling salesman and Maria (nee O’Reilly or Reilly) in Wangaratta, Victoria.
+Slater is believed to have been born around 20 May 1890 to William Slater, a travelling salesman and Maria (née O’Reilly or Reilly) in Wangaratta, Victoria.
 He had two siblings.
 After his father left his family when he was four years old, he and his two siblings were brought up by his mother in poverty in Prahran.
 After briefly attending Armadale State School, Slater left school early to sell newspapers outside the Alfred Hospital Melbourne, he had no shoes.
 Being caught and fined for nude swimming in the Yarra River led him to decide to better himself.
 He continued his education at Try Boys’ Society South Yarra and by reading at Prahran Free Library where he met Maurice Blackburn.
 His Try Boys education and independent reading enabled him to take up legal studies at The University of Melbourne later on.
 He became a friend for life with Maurice Blackburn.
 They shared socialist ideals in their legal practice and political activities, and working for stricter legal controls for gambling.

 In 1910 he was employed as a clerk for Percy Park, a solicitor based in Mildura 544 kilometres (338 miles) from Melbourne.
 While living in Mildura, Slater saved enough money to buy two small fruit properties.